 Sherwin Williams Alabaster paint ( or SW Alabaster) is another beautiful wall color, one you’ll definitely want to consider.

-Sherwin Williams Alabaster is another great choice if you’re in the market for a soft white paint color.
+Sherwin Williams Alabaster White is another great choice if you’re in the market for a soft white paint color.

 Warm white and neutral paint colors have been on my mind lately.